Why Web Vulnerability Testing Needs to be Automated

 Why web-vulnerability testing should be automated, here are some possible reasons:

-- It provides the team with confidence because they have a set of reliable and repeatable tests.
+It provides the team with confidence because they have a set of reliable and repeatable tests.
 This in turn ensures reduced testing time and early investment.
-Consider a team who has invested time in building a suite of automated tests from the beginning of the project and as requests for changes or new features are added to the application, they continually will have to add and refine the test suite.
+Consider a has invested time in building a suite of automated tests from the beginning of the project and as requests for changes or new features are added to the ion, they continually will have to add and refine the test suite.

-- Every time there is an updated version of the website, the possible security threats need to be identified and being tested to see if it runs and integrates properly.
-This increases the overall quality of the website as automation assists in rapidly finding and fixing defects.
+Every time there is an updated version of the website, the possible security threats need to be identified and being tested to see if it runs and integrates properly. reases the overall quality of the website as automation assists in rapidly finding and fixing defects.

-- In automated testing, the human interference can be minimized resulting in lesser chances of errors or undetected bugs/threats.
-Moreover, you can even run automated tests unsupervised or overnight, which enhances overall test coverage and speed of test execution.
+In automated testing, the human interference can be minimized resulting in lesser chances of errors or undetected bugs/threats.
+Moreover, you can even run automated supervised or overnight, which enhances overall test coverage and speed of test execution.